Crypto-TII/TLS1.3/cpp/README.old.md

 # Description

+This C++ project implements a TLS1.3 client.
+There is also a Rust version available.
 This C++ version is really just C plus namespaces plus pass-by-reference.
 These the only features of C++ that are used.
-The Rust version will come later.
 Documentation can be found in the doxygen generated file doc/refman.pdf

 # Linux Installation